MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-language-model-how-to.md

 ]
 ```

-## Delete a file from a Language model
+## Delete a file from a language model

 The [Delete Language Model File](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Language-Model-File) request deletes the specified file from the specified Language model in the specified account.